AnthonyMastrean/anthonymastrean.github.com/source/_posts/2012-08-07-primitive-disinterest.markdown

 void MoveTo(double position)
 ```

 What is position?
 What values of `double` are valid?
 Can it be negative, zero, not a number?
 Does it have a direction?
 Is it relative or absolute?
-Most importantly, what scale and system (English, metric, millimeters, microns)?!
+Most importantly, what scale and system?
 Not very informative, huh?

 If `MoveTo` were an *absolute* move on a *micron* scale *linear* motor controller, I'd rather see this